 Sign up for my newsletter and receive your guide to 4 Key Actions for Managing a New Team!

-Helping software leaders build Uncommon Teams who meet goals with confidence and clarity
+Helping software leaders build Uncommon Teams who meet goals with aplomb

 - Spend your time fighting your systems, trying to make them work for you?

 - Want to feel confident suggesting changes you aren’t sure will work?

 - Want to feel safe telling your team what you need to do your best work?

 Maybe you have tried to make this change, and it hasn’t worked out the way you hoped.
 Maybe you haven’t tried yet because you aren’t sure how to get started.
 Maybe you haven’t started because you don’t even understand what needs to change.
 Maybe you’re not even sure whether anything actually even needs to change.

 I help you tame the swamps keeping you mired in place.

 I help software leaders like you find your way, even when you don’t know where you are going or how to get there.
 I help you build Uncommon Teams who consistently meet your goals with aplomb.
 With extensive experience as a leader in the software industry, and having helped leaders at large established companies and small startups across the world, I can help you lead your team in the shift to incremental change and innovation and providing early warning if things are about to go off the rails.